OctopusDeploy/blog/blog/2021-10/upgrading-Octopus-is-easier-than-you-think/index.md

 ### Step 1: Enable maintenance mode

 Once everything’s backed up, you should put your instance into maintenance mode.
-This ensures only Octopus admins can start deployments.
+This will mean only Octopus admins can deploy.

 To set maintenance mode, click **Configuration** in the top menu and select **Maintenance** from the left.
 Toggle **Maintenance mode** to **ON** and click **Save**.